kmshin1397/ETSimulations/docs/DynamoProcessor.rst

     * **gpus** : int

-* A note on processing from EMAN2: The box\_size parameter specified here is for the Dynamo cropped particles.
+* A note on processing from EMAN2: The **box\_size** parameter specified here is for the Dynamo cropped particles.
 The EMAN2 extracted particles should have a slightly bigger box size set previously when doing the reconstruction/particle picking with EMAN2.
+This bigger EMAN2 box size will be automatically retrieved from the EMAN2 info JSON files.

 =======================================
 Using the Dynamo Processor on real data